You may wish to see an introductory page to this section first.

 Bell tower of the Cathedral and ancient materials which were used to embellish it which included one of the keystones of the amphitheatre and inscriptions from funerary monuments

 The use of ancient materials as embellishments for new buildings has been widely common in Italy, disregarding the fact that a pagan relief could decorate a Christian facility.
-Perhaps the idea to decorate the bell tower of the Cathedral with ancient sculptures was suggested by what had been done at Benevento.
+Perhaps the idea to decorate the bell tower of the Cathedral with ancient sculptures was suggested by what had been done in Benevento.

 In the XVIth century Capua was provided with new fortifications and a State governor was appointed to directly rule the town.
 Towards the end of that century a palace was built to house his offices.
 Keystones were found at the amphitheatre and they were used to decorate the new building which was eventually turned into the Town Hall.
 It was a step towards the conservation of the history of the town.